-Provided by the bequest of the late J. Edgar McAllister, numerous awards of varying amounts are available to students entering their first year of studies in the Faculty of Applied Science and Engineering.
-Award is based on financial need and high academic achievement in the prerequisite courses for admission.
-Preference is given to female applicants.
+Provided by the bequest of the late J. Edgar McAllister, numerous awards of varying amounts are available to students entering their first year of studies in Mechanical, Electrical, Mineral, or Chemical Engineering on the basis of financial need and high academic achievement in the prerequisite courses for admission.